 Designed by D’Agostino Izzo Quirk Architects, in conjunction with famed ballpark designer Janet Marie Smith, the stadium will incorporate some aspects of Fenway Park as well as elements that evoke Worcester’s unique culture, including a small museum paying homage to the city’s rich history of baseball.
 However, the new stadium will also be reminiscent of the Pawtucket Red Sox’s McCoy Stadium and include a lower left field area with bleachers and a grassy knoll for families to sit and enjoy a game.

-The Gilbane-Hunt team chose to partner with W. L. French at Polar Park not only because of our competitive pricing.
+W. L. French was chosen to partner with the Gilbane-Hunt team at Polar Park not only because of our competitive pricing.
 It was how we value worker safety, the depth of our team’s experience and equipment fleet, our trucking and disposal capabilities, and an unmatched personal commitment to aggressively and safely meet all critical project milestones.

 Key Project Statistics